 Llandudno has a stunning pier and gives you the chance to ride the Great Orme Tramway, while Conwy has a breathtaking castle and cute little cobbled streets to wander.
 I had a fabulous time visiting and I am really looking forward to returning someday – Hannah, author of Miss Nicklin.

 I stayed in the grand Bodysgallen Hall & Spa*, conveniently located between the two towns.
 If, however, you’d prefer to be within walking distance of Llandudno’s attractions check out Miss Nicklin’s overnight stay at the Llandudno Bay Hotel*.

 7. CARDIFF | WEEKEND BREAK IN WALES

-As the nations vibrant and cultural capital, you’re not short of things to do in Cardiff.
-A weekend may not be enough, but first timers will quickly fall for the Victorian Arcades, grand castle and impressive Principality Stadium all within minutes of each other.
+As the nations cultural capital you’re not short of things to do in Cardiff over a weekend.
+First timers will quickly fall for the Victorian Arcades, grand castle and impressive Principality Stadium all within minutes of each other.

 *Denotes a paid partnership/sponsored review/working relationship with business.
 Explore With Ed has also worked with the Cardiff tourism board however all opinions given in this blog are my own.